Reimagining Tarraleah

 Mossy Marsh Dam

 The works are to improve safety of the existing embankment and provide a controlled and safe spillway.
-Thee works don’t affect or change the way water is managed in Mossy Marsh.
+The works don’t affect or change the way water is managed in Mossy Marsh.
 There will also be upgrade works to Butlers Gorge Road, including new culverts, to maintain access in flood conditions.

 Lake King William